ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 ClamWin antivirus features

-ClamWin does not have all the bells and whistles that full-featured antivirus software does.
-But as a free and easy-to-use antivirus program, its manual and scheduled scanning options and integration with Microsoft Outlook and Windows Explorer can make it a good choice for people on a tight budget who regularly use the internet and check email.
+ClamWin doesn't have all the bells and whistles that full-featured antivirus software does.
+But as a free and easy-to-use antivirus program, its manual and scheduled scanning options and integration with Microsoft Outlook and Windows Explorer work well.

 ClamWin antivirus integrates with Microsoft Outlook to help protect you from phishing emails.